tpitre/belladonna/wp-content/plugins/w3-total-cache/readme.txt

 === Plugin Name ===
-Contributors: fredericktownes
+Contributors: boldgrid, fredericktownes, maxicusc, gidomanders, bwmarkle, harryjackson1221
-Tags: seo, cache, caching, compression, maxcdn, nginx, varnish, redis, new relic, aws, amazon web services, s3, cloudfront, rackspace, cloudflare, azure, apache
+Tags: seo, cache, optimize, pagespeed, performance, caching, compression, maxcdn, nginx, varnish, redis, new relic, aws, amazon web services, s3, cloudfront, rackspace, cloudflare, azure, apache
 Requires at least: 3.2
-Tested up to: 5.2
+Tested up to: 5.3
-Stable tag: 0.9.7.5
+Stable tag: 0.13.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Search Engine (SEO) &amp; Performance Optimization (WPO) via caching.
-Integrated caching: CDN, Minify, Page, Object, Fragment, Database support.
+Integrated caching: CDN, Page, Minify, Object, Fragment, Database support.

 == Description ==

-W3 Total Cache improves the SEO and user experience of your site by increasing website performance, reducing load times via features like content delivery network (CDN) integration and the latest best practices.
+W3 Total Cache (W3TC) improves the SEO and user experience of your site by increasing website performance and reducing load times by leveraging features like content delivery network (CDN) integration and the latest best practices.

-The **only** web host agnostic Web Performance Optimization (WPO) framework for WordPress trusted by millions of publishers, web developers, and web hosts worldwide for more than a decade.
+W3TC is the **only** web host agnostic Web Performance Optimization (WPO) framework for WordPress trusted by millions of publishers, web developers, and web hosts worldwide for more than a decade.
+It is the total performance solution for optimizing your WordPress Website.

 An inside look: